Elyra is a set of AI-centric extensions to JupyterLab Notebooks.

 AI Pipelines visual editor¶

 Building an AI pipeline for a model is hard, breaking down and modularizing a pipeline is harder.
 A typical machine/deep learning pipeline begins as a series of preprocessing steps followed by experimentation/optimization and finally deployment.
-Each of these steps represent a challenge in the model development lifecycle.
+Each of these steps represents a challenge in the model development lifecycle.

 Reusable Code Snippets¶